 The county also has developed transportation plans that incorporate the needs and perspectives of communities being served by those plans, and strategic efforts to address the social determinants of health in all county policies and programs.
 Hennepin County now stands to build upon its successes and the groundwork initiatives of its departments by unifying its efforts into an approach that brings the work of reducing disparities to all lines of business across the organization.
 In 2018 Hennepin County created a senior leadership position to oversee and coordinate efforts across all county lines of business to reduce racial disparities in social determinant outcomes.

 In 2019, all Hennepin County employees will receive training on advancing racial equity with the goals to build employee awareness of the impacts of racial disparities, deepen employee understanding of the drivers of disparities, and to position employees to apply the learning in their work.
 In this way, Hennepin County is laying the groundwork for implementing racial equity impact assessment tools and more deeply embedding an equity mindset in the way departments operate and make decisions, moving closer to realizing the vision of a county where all residents are healthy and successful and their communities are safe and vibrant.

-Tonya Palmer has been Hennepin County’s Diversity and Inclusion Manager since 2014.
+Tonya Palmer has been Hennepin County’s Executive Diversity Officer since 2014.
 Her knowledge and experience include mediation, facilitation, and adult learning principles and she has served county employees and communities as a leader, mentor and trainer with passion, love, great story-telling, and a commitment to helping others be their whole selves.